Last updated: June 2026

 Based on Regalis Capital's analysis of recent acquisitions, sellers in the $500K to $3M deal range accept full standby terms in the majority of deals where the buyer presents the structure clearly and leads with a fair price.
 Resistance is highest in deals where the seller has received competing offers or is working with a listing broker who has not explained SBA requirements.

-Regalis Capital achieves full-standby seller note terms on more than 90% of its acquisitions.
-The typical structure is a 10% seller note at 0% interest, deferred for the full SBA loan term of 10 years, paired with 5% buyer cash to meet the SBA's equity injection requirement.
-Sellers agree because they receive 85% to 90% cash at closing and the structure is required to use SBA financing.
+Regalis Capital achieves full-standby seller note terms on the vast majority of its acquisitions.
+The typical structure is a 5% seller note at 0% interest, deferred for the full SBA loan term of 10 years, paired with 5% buyer cash to meet the SBA's 10% equity injection requirement.
+Sellers agree because they receive about 95% cash at closing and the structure is required to use SBA financing.

 How Full-Standby Notes Affect Deal Valuation